 IRR is the rate of growth an investment is expected to generate on an annual basis.
 This percentage includes both appreciation (increase in value) and distributions (dividends) over a specific period of time.
 IRR is used to help an investment manager, like us, decide whether to go with a project, in addition to other factors that we may discuss in a later blog.

 Honestly, my experiences have shown me the value in education.
 As the quote goes, “Teach a person to fish, he or she will eat for a lifetime.”
 Private real estate investing can be complex but becoming familiar with these concepts will equip you with the map you need to navigate the ins-and-outs of your investments.

-Jade Hendricks is an Investor Relations Associate at MLG Capital, with a background in Wealth Management and Wealth Education.
+Jade Hendricks is an AVP of Investor Operations at MLG Capital, with a background in Wealth Management and Wealth Education.
 She’s a financial literacy advocate, gym enthusiast and lover of all things coffee.
 If you’re an accredited investor, invest with us.